benisde/forecasting_net_prophet/README.md

 <br> </br>

-Google Search traffic data just for the month of May 2020 is as follows:
+Google Search traffic data just for the month of May 2020 is as follows:<br>
 ![A screenshot of the result.](Images/Image01.png)

 <br> </br>